byuflowlab/FLOWUnsteady/docs/src/installation/general.md

 ## Add FLOWUnsteady

-You are now ready to install the FLOWUnsteady package through typing the following in the Julia REPL:
+You are now ready to install the FLOWUnsteady package by typing the following in the Julia REPL:

 ```
 ] add https://github.com/byuflowlab/FLOWUnsteady